JacobSz0/TherapyHub/journals/Kamron_Poosti.md

 ## March 2, 2023

 I made some small edits to the therapist list page, removed some unused code.
 I added a “learn more button” to the therapist cards in the Wishlist.
 I worked with my group to troubleshoot some blockers a team member was having.
 As a group we worked on deployment and unit tests.
 I created a unit test for get therapists and create a therapist.

+## March 3, 2023

+I made some small fixes to an error I was receiving in my therapist list by adding default values to the zip code and radius values.
+I assisted group members with unit tests.
+I created an additional unit test.
+Group and I worked on deployment and correcting pipeline errors.

+## March 6, 2023

+As a team we worked on deployment.
+As a team we worked on cleaning our code and removing all console.log and print statements.
+I worked with a SEIR to identify an issue with the 3rd party api being used for the project.
+The SEIR and I corrected the issue.
+As a team we discussed possible stretch goals.
+I completed a stretch goal to add a back button to the therapist profile pages to take a user back to the previous screen without having to hit the back button on the browser.